bbauska/UC-Davis-JS-Basics/readme.md

   alt="Myfolder and index.html." />
 </p>

-<p>Now you'll notice it's created the index file.
+<p>Now you&apos;ll notice it&apos;s created the index file.
 Not only that, but if I look in
 myProject folder over here, you can see that index.html has been created in that folder.
 I can manage my whole project from here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->